 One of the tools companies use to attract the right talent, is employer branding.
 It can be used as a way to stand out as a workplace in the competitive hiring environment and to become recognizable for candidates.
 But on the flip side, employer branding can be valuable for candidates too.

 If you have tons of data and you want to tell a good story, the interactive infographic might be a fantastic tool.
 Those graphics entice people to explore your content, and can also provide far more information than static ones.
 In this blog I would like to show how you can do things differently with interactive infographics.

 In this article I like to show you some examples of brands that changed peoples mindsets by doing some unexpected things.
 I like to explain you why these actions worked the way they did by laying out three ways that brands can use to change how consumers feel about them and, in turn, what consumers say about them.

 During my studies I started to work as a freelancer.
 I didn’t study for web-development and webdesign, but somehow I rolled into it.
 First I worked via an employment agency, later I decided that it was time to determine my own hourly wage.
 I know freelance life from the inside out, and along the way I came to conclude that being a freelancer is something way different than being an entrepreneur.

-I’ve been thinking about this title a lot, lately.
-It sounds so counter intuitive to be the founder of such a big coffee concern in almost half of the world, while at the same time coffee isn’t his biggest passion.
-I have to say that I came to conclude that it is not counter intuitive by any means, and according to Howard Schultz the man himself he really turned his passion into reality.
+It may sound counter intuitive to be the founder of such a big coffee concern in almost half of the world, while at the same time coffee isn’t the founder’s biggest passion.
+I have to say that it is not counter intuitive by any means, and according to Howard Schultz the man himself he really turned his passion into reality.